If you have an hour a week to donate, you can make a significant investment in a child's classroom success.

 ABOUT Y LEARNING

 Last year, more than 1,800 children in Wake, Chatham, Durham, Johnston, Lee, Orange and Pamlico counties attended a Y Educational Support Program.
 Y Learning, the YMCA's standardized after school tutorial program, serves children in grades K - 8 at little or no cost, thanks to the Y’s Annual Campaign.

 Each week during the school year, students receive homework help, participate in teacher-led learning labs and engage in character enrichment activities.
 Students come directly to the program after school.

 “Through Y Learning programs, we work on specific challenges for each child and can show significant growth from the first assessment to the last test of the school year,” said Tammy.

-Organized by the YMCA in partnership with the Wake County Public School System, Y Learning serves students who struggle to meet school system benchmarks and live in underserved neighborhoods.
-Each of the YMCA's 43 Y Learning sites incudes at least one certified teacher and maintains a low staff-to-child ratio.
+Organized by the YMCA in partnership with the Wake County Public School System, Y Learning serves students who struggle to meet school system benchmarks and live in under-served neighborhoods.
+Each of the YMCA's 43 Y Learning sites includes at least one certified teacher and maintains a low staff-to-child ratio.